- Small-group tour of Chena Hot Springs Resort and the northern lights from Fairbanks and the North Pole

 - Soak in the outdoor hot mineral springs, hot tubs or indoor pool

 - Witness the aurora borealis at one of the best viewing locations in the area, known for its high concentration of lights and clear skies

 - Snacks, meals and additional beverages are available for purchase at the resort’s Aurora Café

 - Round-trip transport from Fairbanks and North Pole hotels provided

 What You Can Expect

-After taking in the northern lights, your guide will return you to your hotel along with a personalized certificate commemorating your viewing experience and time at Chena Hot Springs Resort.
+Afterward, enjoy transport back to your hotel, with a commemorative certificate of your viewing experience at Chena Hot Springs Resort.

 Definitely do some research and check for dates before going or it will be a pity not to see the northern lights.
 However, the tour guide was super nice and we had fun.

 Although we were in Fairbanks during what should have been the prime time for the Northern Lights.
 Nothing happened the whole five days we were there.
 The tour was advertised at $155 per person, but in reality was $235 per person.
 We feel that it was overpriced at $155.